mapster/WeightyBeer/weighthub/Readme.md

 Redis connections defaults to `127.0.0.1:6379`.
 See a full reference here https://github.com/luin/ioredis#connect-to-redis.

 #### Firebase
 Firebase connections must either specified in the configuration file or as environment variables.
+It is important that the `userUID` used has write access to the used paths in Firebase.

 | Field                 | Required  |           Description                               |
 | --------------------- | ----      | -----------                                         |